 This is my first Instructable, thus I might left some details out, if so, please let me know and I will clear any doubts you might have.

-I recently remodeled a shower for a family whom needed a walk in shower with a ramp for easy access for a quadriplegic member of their family.
+I recently remodeled a shower for a family who needed a walk-in shower with a ramp for easy access for a member of their family whom suffers from quadriplegia.

 Once there, I noticed some broken tiles that needed to be replaced as well.